mouli1508/AI-textbook-Q-A-using-RAG/documentation/6-other_frameworks.md

 ---

-## 🔄 LangChain: My Suggested Framework
+## 🔄 LangChain: Reliable Long-Term Memory Out-of-the-Box

 While developing this project, I noticed that **LangChain introduced built-in support for long-term memory** in its agent framework — and it's both robust and well-documented.